OfficeDev/teams-toolkit/packages/fx-core/CONTRIBUTING.md

 ## Style Guidelines

-After running `npm run setup` in the root folder of the monorepo, a [Precommit Git Hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) will be added by [Husky](https://github.com/typicode/husky), which will run
+After running `npm install` in the root folder of the monorepo, a [Precommit Git Hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) will be added by [Husky](https://github.com/typicode/husky), which will run

 1. [ESLint](https://github.com/eslint/eslint): Please fix ESLint errors & warning before committing your code.
 2. [Prettier](https://github.com/prettier/prettier): Your code will be formatted automatically.